- Home

 - Explore how code generation tools can aid in project workflow or pose security risks.

-- Receive instruction from secure coding experts in a course authored by University
+- Receive instruction from secure coding experts in a course authored by University of Waterloo faculty.

-- Participate in approximately five hours of independent, online learning each week
+- Participate in approximately five hours of independent, online learning each week (including reflection and discussion tasks, exercises, and assignments.)

 - Practice identifying and reporting security vulnerabilities through diagnostic exercises.